Jtoosh/startup/notes.md

 ## Lecture Notes 10.1.24

 In Caddy, different from Apache, the `publichtml` directory is the root directory of the website.
 This is where the `index.html` file is located that gets displayed when no subdomain is specified.
 The HTML for any subdomain is located in the `services` directory.

+Remember when using the `deployFiles.sh` script, to be in the directory that you want to deploy.

+The colors for Bootstrap is present in their CSS using a Sass map.
+If I want, I can make my own Sass file and customize the colors to my liking.
+Or, I can just use other assignments for different purposes, like not using the 'danger' color just for warning components.

+When debugging CSS, the `Styles` tab in the browser inspector is my best friend.
+It will only show the styles that are being applied to the element that I have selected, so I need to select one first.
+In `Styles` I'll see all of the styles applied, and then the ones that are overridden will be crossed out.
+I can also add new styles to the element to see how they will look, or toggle styles using the checkbox next to them.
+The `Computed` tab will show me the final styles that are being applied to the element, including the ones that are inherited from the parent elements.